bgithub1/flanagan/readme.txt

-A large number of individuals have requested copies of this library.
+This is a copy of Dr Michael Thomas Flanagan's Library A large number of individuals have requested copies of this library.
 Consequently I have made it available, as a jar file (see below), with the qualifation that it is written to suport a course that I lecture.
 Though I believe it is professionally written, it is